I Gotcha Now

 "I Gotcha Now" was released on CD for the first time in 2018 on the compilation album Mixed Up Minds Part Thirteen: Rock & Pop From the British Isles, 1969-1973, and also on the 2006 album, PopCycles Volume 4.
-The song is still played on the radio, most recently by KDVS based in based in Davis, California, and KOOP in Austin, Texas.
+The song is still played on the radio, most recently by KDVS based in Davis, California, KOOP in Austin, Texas and Jersey City's WFMU on the program "Wired Up!".